canonical/snapcraft/docs/explanation/bases.rst

 specific bases.
 See `supported extensions`_ for a list of which extensions support which bases.

+``bare`` is the recommended base for fully statically linked snaps because they will not have access to a base snap when running.
+The snap will have a smaller footprint at runtime because it does not require a base snap to be downloaded, installed, and mounted.

 .. _base-snap-explanation:

 Building a base snap